udacity/CarND-Capstone/README.md

 	self.final_waypoints_pub = rospy.Publisher('final_waypoints', Lane, queue_size=1)
 ```

+The waypoints_cb() callback is called when the /base_waypoints topic provides the waypoint list in a message.
+The received waypoints are stored in a KDTree.
+The pose_cb() callback is updating the actual car position based on the received message.
+Through the /traffic_waypoint topic the node receives an index which points to the waypoint of the stopline the car needs to stop at.

+To publish the limited number of waypoints ahead of the car, in the node loop the publish_waypoints() function is called.
+This functions prepares the waypoint list to send.
+In case there's a red light ahead, the decelerate_waypoints() function updates the velocities of the waypoints using a square root shaped function.

 ### Implementation of the DBW Node

 The DBW (drive by wire) node governs the physical operation of the vehicle by sending throttle, brake, and steering commands.